nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 A student can have any number of tags (including 0).
 </div>

-Example: `add n/Alex Yeoh t/al3xx c/2022-10-25 m/2022-08-16`
+Example: `add n/Alex Yeoh t/al3xx c/2022-10-25 m/2022-08-16 tag/cool guy tag/quiet`

 Outcome: a student named Alex Yeoh is added.
 ![AddCommandOutcome.png](images/AddCommandOutcome.png)

 ### Deleting a student: `delete`

 Deletes the student at the given index from FRIDAY.
+The index of the student must be specified and there should be exactly one INDEX parameter.

 Format: `delete INDEX`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The index of the student must be specified and there should be exactly one INDEX parameter.<br>
 The index of the student can be seen from the student list.
 </div>